juliehub/Kubernetes-Lab/Lab1-Pods.md

 redis           0/1     ErrImagePull   0          9s
 ```

-13. Now fix the image on the pod to 'redis'.
+13. Now fix the image on the pod to `redis`.
-Update the pod-definition file and use 'kubectl apply' command or use 'kubectl edit pod redis' command.
+Update the pod-definition file and use `kubectl apply` command or use `kubectl edit pod redis` command.
 ```bash
 master $ kubectl edit pod redis